What is Regular Pay?

 Salaried Pay

-Salaried employees’ regular payment is calculated by dividing their annual salary by the number of pay periods in a year.
+For salaried employees, regular pay is their salary for the year divided by the number of pay periods in a year.

 Formula: Regular Pay = Annual Salary / Number of pay periods